BSAC-CoEx: Coexistence of URLLC and Distributed Learning Services via Device Selection: Device Selection Optimization

-\algorithmcfname\,\ref{alg:alg1} summarizes the learning procedure of our \gls{sac}-based device selection solution in the coexistence scenario.
-Leveraging the off-policy learning capability of such an algorithm, one can train the \glspl{dnn} via either the virtual network (e.g., digital twin or realistic simulations) or an operating network (e.g., in safe exploration mode).
+\algorithmcfname\,\ref{alg:alg1} summarizes the learning procedure of \gls{bsac}-CoEx.
+Leveraging the off-policy learning capability of such a framework, one can train the \glspl{dnn} via either the virtual network (e.g., digital twin or realistic simulations) or an operating network (e.g., in safe exploration mode).
 On the former, $\bm{a}_k$ can be sampled using the behavior policy in each episode, and episodes can run in parallel to speed up the training.
 Nevertheless, on the operating network, this algorithm can switch to on-policy learning (i.e., $\bm{a}_k$ is sampled via the most updated policy, and episodes run consecutively).
 A hybrid strategy in which the \glspl{dnn} are trained first with a virtual network and then tuned via an operational network could potentially result in a more efficient learning procedure.

+\algorithmcfname\,\ref{alg:alg1} was initially developed for single-task learning within a star topology, where computation occurs on a single server.
+However, minor modifications can alleviate both assumptions.
+First, in a multi-task learning scenario, the communication load among \gls{ai} devices may increase without affecting the overall communication architecture and the skeleton of \algorithmcfname\,\ref{alg:alg1}.
+Nevertheless, it is necessary to adjust the definitions of parameters involved in the optimization problem \eqref{eq:opt1UserSel}.
+For instance, when training one independent model per task, $K_{\min}$ in \eqref{eq:opt1UserSel} should be set to the maximum $K_{\min}$ value across all individual tasks.
+Additionally, $d_k^{\mathrm{AI}}{(\cdot)}$ should take into account the increased delay caused by communicating multiple models per iteration.
+Second, for other computation topologies (e.g., from a single parameter server to a multi-parameter server scenario to multi-tier tree topology), we need to account for extra communication overhead for parameter exchange among parameter servers.
+Again, notation-wise, \eqref{eq:opt1UserSel} and \algorithmcfname\,\ref{alg:alg1} remain unchanged, but we need to adjust the definitions of parameters characterizing $K_{\min}$ and $d_k^{\mathrm{AI}}{(\cdot)}$.

 In the following section, we describe our simulator's modeling principles and its configuration.